You have a long hike in a couple of weeks, and what should you expect? Will you able to cover those 50 or 100 miles that you’ve set out to hike?

 Naismith’s rule

-Believe it or not, but there is a bit more scientific way of calculating how much distance you may cover and in how much time.
+Believe it or not, there is a more scientific way of calculating how much distance you may cover and how much time.
 This way is called Naismith’s rule.
 It’s a rule of thumb devised by Scottish mountaineer William Naismith in 1892.

-While Naismith’s rule is fairly straightforward, we suggest that you don’t wrap your head around it if the covered distance per day isn’t that critical for you.
-But if you want more or less precise calculations, then you may make use of Naismith’s rule.
+While Naismith’s rule is fairly straightforward, we suggest you don’t wrap your head around it if the covered distance per day isn’t critical for you.
+But if you want more or less precise calculations, you may use Naismith’s rule.

 Naismith’s rule’s original formulation states that you should allow one hour for every 3 miles forward and an additional hour for every 2,000 feet of elevation.
 That is, it will take you 2 hours to cover 3 miles of land where the elevation change is 2,000 feet from start to finish.